johan-st/go-image-server/README.md

 - [ ] app need to be able to run as binary with no setup (maybe sane default conf is created?)
 - [ ] support webp
 - [ ] safe concurrency
-- [ ] switch to disable docs
+- [x] switch to disable docs
 - [ ] decide on pathing when calling from a different folder than the binary
 - [ ] inplement interpolation function
 - [ ] load images and cache from disk on startup
 - [ ] investigate hardcoding docs into binary
-- [ ] Add folder on startup should be reccursive?
+- [ ] "Add folder" on startup should be reccursive?
 - [ ] Strip images package to bare minimum.
 Move unnecessary stuff to main package
 - [ ] update USAGE.md
 - [ ] make the creation of a default config file when no conf was found an opt-in feature